Campfire S’Mores Sourdough Loaf

 SERVES12-14 Full Slices, One Large Loaf

-TOTAL8 Hours, 55 Minutes
+TOTAL TIME8 Hours, 55 Minutes

 INGREDIENTS:

-• 500 grams flour
+• 500g flour

-• 240 grams water
+• 340g water

-• 9 grams sea salt
+• 9g sea salt

-• 20 grams sugar
+• 20g sugar

-• ½ mini marshmallows
+• ½ cup mini marshmallows, divided

-• ½ cup mini marshamllows
+• ½ cup mini marshmallows, divided

 METHOD:

 1. Autolyse: Mix flour and water together in a large bowl.
-Cover with a tea towel and rest 1 hour.
+Cover with a tea towel and rest for 1 hour.

 3. Perform stretch and folds: grab an edge of the dough, stretch it up and fold it over the dough, pressing down on the opposite side.
-Rotate bowl 90 degrees and repeat.
+Rotate the bowl 90 degrees and repeat.

 4. Rest a further 45 minutes.

-6. Cover and rest an hour, perform one final set of stretch and folds, or coil folds, this time including the chocolate drops and marshmallows beforehand.
-Tuck into a ball shape.
+6. Cover and rest for an hour, then add half the marshmallows and chocolate chips, perform one final set of stretch-and-folds or coil folds, then tuck the dough into a ball shape.

 8. Shape the dough: tip the dough out and form into a thick, chubby rectangle, then stretch out slightly.
-Sprinkle over half of the graham cracker crumbs, chocolate drops and marshmallows.
+Sprinkle over half of the graham cracker crumbs, the remaining chocolate drops and marshmallows.
 Fold the bottom third up, sprinkle on remaining crumbs, then fold the top down like an envelope.
 Starting at a short side, tightly roll the dough into a rough round shape.

-9. Ensure there is plenty of tension in the dough by pushing and pulling against a benchtop surface, using your pinky fingers to guide you. *See video for a visual guide to shaping.
+9. Ensure there is plenty of tension in the dough by pushing and pulling against a benchtop surface, using your pinky fingers to guide you.

-10. Place in a well-floured banneton and let rst for 20 minutes.
+10. Place in a well-floured banneton and let rest for 20 minutes.
 Stitch the top of the dough together if it has spread and place in the refrigerator overnight or up to 48 hours.

 13. Remove lid and bake a further 20 minutes.